mingcc7/sound_analog_key_input/README.en.md

 ## Question

-1.An error occurs when a sound is played: The specified device is not turned on or is not recognized by the MCI.
+### An error occurs when a sound is played: The specified device is not turned on or is not recognized by the MCI.

 Navigate to the playsound.py file that reported the error and remove.encode('utf-16') after command = '.join(command).encode('utf-16').